catmando/hyperstack/docs/start/stores.md

 You will notice in the code above:

 + We laid our page out using a TopLevelComponent who's job it was to render the other Components.
-This is a typical pattern in Hyperloop, an HTML page can consist of a simple DIV and one TopLevelComponent and all rendering is done by that Component.
+This is a typical pattern in Hyperstack, an HTML page can consist of a simple DIV and one TopLevelComponent and all rendering is done by that Component.
 Often this will contain a router as each new 'page' will be rendered in this DIV.

 + We are using a class instance of MyStore so all the Components on the page will share the same instance.
 Note how we defined `state :value, reader: true, scope: :class` and also how the methods are class methods `def self.clear!`
 + The bang notation (!) is a matter of style, but used here to indicate a mutation.